FloofWorks/BlueskyHandleRegistrar/README.md

 ---
 ### What is this?
 This is a collection of NodeJS Applications that Allow you to host a web-form, which people can fill out to register a bluesky handle on your domain.
+This also allows users to customize where "https://handle.domain.com" redirects, either a Custom URL or Their Bluesky Profile.

 ### How does it work?